Definitions

 - n. the act of expelling or letting go

-- n. hydrology the discharge of a river is the volume of water transported by it in a certain amount of time, usually in units of m3/s (cubic meters per second)
+- n. the discharge of a river is the volume of water transported by it in a certain amount of time, usually in units of m3/s (cubic meters per second)

 - n.
-The act of discharging; the act of relieving of a charge or load; removal of a load or burden; unloading.
+The act of discharging; the act of relieving of a charge or load; removal of a load or burden; unloading

 - n.
 Firing off; explosive removal of a charge; explosion; letting off.